Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 - This package needs to be **imported** into the Unity project on the other type of PC, and then built as an asset bundle on that PC.

 .
-## Export your assets as a .unitypackage

-We will export your scene and assets folder in a **Unity package.** This package can then be imported into the Unity CreateAssetBundles template for a Mac, and from thence your asset bundle exported for iOS.

-.
-### Select the Assets Folder
+## Selecting the Assets for Export

 You could just select your personalized assets folder, but I want you to see practice selecting the assets to be exported.
+- Select the Assets folder ...
 .
 ![CreateAssetBundle_SelectAssetFolder](images/CreateAssetBundle_SelectAssetFolder.png)